mwdunham/ssGMM/README.md

 This repository contains a semi-supervised Gaussian mixture models (ssGMM) code written in Python 3 that is necessary for reproducing the results in our paper:

 ``
-Dunham et al., *in review*, Improved well log classification using semi-supervised Gaussian mixture models and a new model selection strategy: Computers and Geosciences, 11 figures, 4 tables.
+Dunham et al., 2020, Improved well log classification using semi-supervised Gaussian mixture models and a new model selection strategy: Computers and Geosciences, 140, 1-12.
 ``

 This repository contains three directories: